 - Has graduated from a medical school outside the United States and has completed a Fifth Pathway program provided by an LCME-accredited medical school.

-MD applicants entering a residency training program at UVM Medical Center must have passed Step 1 and 2 (CK and CS) of USMLE prior to employment start date.
+MD applicants entering a residency training program at UVM Medical Center must have passed Step 1 and 2 of USMLE prior to employment start date.